phzhou/Tetris/README.md

 ## Verifying Deep Links

 You can verify your deep link integration in two ways:
-- From [App Ads Helper](https://developers.facebook.com/tools/app-ads-helper/), scroll down and click on `Test Deep Link` and send a deep link like `sesampletetris://deeplink/12345`.
+- From [App Ads Helper](https://developers.facebook.com/tools/app-ads-helper/), select the app you created then scroll down and click on `Test Deep Link` and send a deep link like `sesampletetris://deeplink/12345`.
 You will receive a notification containing this deep link in your Facebook app.
 - You can browse to `http://sesampleweb.herokuapp.com/deep_link.html` and there is a link as mentioned above.
 When you click on that link, the app should open and you will be redirected to the `DeepLinkActivity`.